canonical/checkbox/docs/tutorial/writing-tests/test-plan.rst

 When we run expand on the test plan, two important changes occur in the output:

 First, the resource job is no longer visible - this is expected!
-The bootstrap section of a test plan is ment to gather essential data before the main test execution but is not composed of actual tests, so the jobs there are excluded from the expand command.
+The bootstrap section of a test plan is meant to gather essential data before the main test execution but is not composed of actual tests, so the jobs there are excluded from the expand command.